andrewmcdonough/deliveroolette/README.md

-Not ready to use yet.
+# Deliveroolette

+This is a small hack to help our team order lunch together.
+And it's not finished, so please don't use it yet.